 Medical payments coverage, sometimes called MedPay, helps pay for medical expenses for you and your passengers after an accident, regardless of fault.
 It can cover hospital bills, surgery, and even funeral costs.
 It works alongside your health insurance and can help fill gaps in coverage.

 Louisiana also uses a comparative fault rule.
-If you are found partially at fault for an accident, your compensation is reduced by your percentage of fault.
-For example, if you are 20% at fault and your damages total $10,000, you would receive $8,000.
+If you're found partially at fault for an accident, your compensation is reduced by your percentage of fault.
+For example, if you're 20% at fault and your damages total $10,000, you would receive $8,000.
 This makes having solid coverage on your own policy even more important, because your payout from the other driver's insurer could be reduced.
+We walk through the full process in our guide on what to do after a car accident in Louisiana.

 Factors That Affect Your Rates